William-g7/BC-Cancer-Event-Management-System/README.md

 # CS 5500 Fall 2024 Template Repository <img src="Resources/Team logo.png" alt="Team Logo" height="256" width="256" align="right">
+- This is the landing page of your team.
+- **Team Name:** Puppylover
+- **Team Logo:** Our logo represents the essence of Puppylover with a clean and minimalist design, featuring a playful dog silhouette and paw prints to symbolize our team's shared love for dogs.
+The warm tones and friendly curves reflect our collaborative spirit and enthusiasm for approaching challenges with energy and curiosity.
+- **Team Description:** We are the Puppylover team, united by our shared passion for dogs.
+Our team of four brings together a diverse set of skills, and we aim to approach each challenge with the same enthusiasm and teamwork that we admire in our furry friends.
+Just like puppies, we are energetic, curious, and always ready to learn and grow!
 ## Project Description

 The BC Cancer Foundation aims to enhance donor engagement through a streamlined Donor Engagement Optimization System.
 This project addresses the challenges in managing event invite lists by facilitating collaboration among event organizers/fundraisers and coordinators. details of the project can be found in the [README.md](Project/README.md) file.